-OMB Control Number: 1830-0029 Expiration Date:
+OMB Control Number: 1830-0029 Expiration Date: 04/30/2022

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 1830-0029.
-The time required to complete this information collection is estimated to average INSERT WHEN COMPUTED hours per response, including the time to review instructions, search existing data resources, gather and maintaining the data needed, and complete and review the information collection.
+The time required to complete this information collection is estimated to average 68 hours per response, including the time to review instructions, search existing data resources, gather and maintaining the data needed, and complete and review the information collection.
 If you have any comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: U.S. Department of Education, Washington, DC 20202-4651.
-If you have comments or concerns regarding the status of your individual submission of this form, contact your Perkins Regional Coordinator listed on Table 4 (page 5) of this Guide.
+If you have comments or concerns regarding the status of your individual submission, please contact your State's Perkins Regional Coordinator (PRC) who can be located under the "Contact Us" tab on the Perkins Collaborative Resource Network (PCRN) at https://cte.ed.gov.